pegasone/pegasone.github.io/index.md

 GALLERY

-Let's start with these ones, for Qatar is the country that comes up at the top of the (default) list showing countries ordered by Total cases per million population.
+Let's start with these one, for Qatar is the country that comes up at the top of the (default) list showing countries ordered by <b>Total cases per million</b> population.

 ![Figure 1](/img0001.png)